 And it wouldn’t be an opera if that story didn’t take many months, many mouths, and many miles to tell.

-By late May, the shop has welcomed its full staff, and ther're all so busy that snagging even a few minutes of chat time with a head designer requires a week of negotiations.
+BY LATE MAY, the shop has welcomed its full staff, and they're all so busy that snagging even a few minutes of chat time with a head designer requires a week of negotiations.
 Leslie Travers finally shoehorns in a break, taking over a quiet-for-now fitting room to describe how his Brit roots landed in New Mexico soil.

 In 2013, the Santa Fe Opera asked him to consider taking on both the set and costume designs for Salome, two years ahead of its opening.
 A veteran of opera houses and theaters in Sydney, Tokyo, Poland, Wales, and England, he had for years heard murmurs about a certain gem in Santa Fe.
 Upon receiving the summons, he says, “I jumped.
 I’d heard a lot about this place.
 It’s a unique venue.”